Terabyte04/Teralib/updates.md

     - I plan to add a very easy way to create sprites
     - I plan to add all of the keys on the keyboard

-Those are all updates I feel are necesarry, apart from removing bugs, etc.
+Those are all updates I feel are necessary, apart from removing bugs, etc.